WeCanCodeIT/columbus-2017-fall/week5/README.md

 ### Topics

-- Students will begin putting it all together (back end to front end)
+- Students will begin putting it all together (back end to very basic front end (for now))
 - Students will develop an understading of Iterations in Thymeleaf

 ### Class Preparation